 Ally Interest Checking

-Ally Bank’s account has the highest potential interest among these checking accounts – it starts earning at a rate of 0.1 percent, which jumps to 0.6 percent as soon as you have $15,000 or more in your account.
-This is the principal draw of the account, which also boasts 22,000 free ATMs for use nationwide.
-Users should be aware of the $9 overdraft fee and the $15 stop payment fee.
+Ally Bank‘s account has the highest potential interest among these checking accounts.
+It starts earning at a rate of 0.10%, which jumps to 0.6% as soon as you have $15,000 or more in your account.
+This is the principal draw of the account, which also boasts over 43,000 free ATMs for use nationwide.
+Users should be aware of the $15 stop payment fee.
+However, the Ally Interest Checking account does not charge an overdraft fee.

 Simple’s appeal rides on the convenience of its robust online and mobile app based banking platforms.
-This checking account doesn’t charge for monthly maintenance or overdrafts and doesn’t carry a minimum balance.
-It does have a large network of ATMs and accounts earn a small amount of interest at 0.01 percent.
-You will have to pay a fee if you want to receive paper statements or replace a debit card.
+This checking account doesn’t charge for monthly maintenance or overdrafts and doesn’t carry a minimum balance requirement.
+It does have a large network of over 40,000 ATMs and accounts earn a small amount of interest at 0.01%.
+You receive online statements that you can download and print, but you can also send the bank a support message if you’d like a mailed statement instead.

 US Bank Premium Checking

-Despite the heavy fees – $10.95 a month and $36 for overdrafts – US Bank’s Premium Checking account may have the most convenient ATM use.
+Despite these fees, US Bank’s Premium Checking account may have the most convenient ATM use.
 All ATM fees, even those out of network, are waived.
-This account also earns 0.01 percent interest.
+This account also earns 0.01% interest.

 US Bank Easy Checking